 Do you remember Daniel Craig in Casino Royal at the most breath-taking spot on a lake taking R&R with the delectable Vesper? (probably the only time you’ve ever seen James Bond in a wheelchair) Well, Villa Balbianello was used as the location for that famous scene and if I ever need to pick a place to recover from multiple street fights and a few bullet wounds, then this is where you’ll find me too!
 It also makes a brief appearance in Star Wars – Attack of the Clones.

-Built for a cardinal in the 1700’s and more recently owned by an explorer, Guido Monzino, the innards are filled with secret doors and passage ways, and decorated with collections and works of art that make you comprehend the wealth of it’s history.
-I’d recommend the tour that sets off at regular intervals.
-But the most impressive aspect of Villa Balbianello is the ornate architecture and landscaped gardens.
+Built for a cardinal in the 1700’s and more recently owned by an explorer, Guido Monzino, the innards of this amazing museum on Lake Como are filled with secret doors and passage ways, and decorated with collections and works of art that make you comprehend the wealth of it’s history.
+I’d recommend the tour at Villa Balbianello, it sets off at regular intervals.
+But the most impressive aspect of this beautiful Italian Villa is the ornate architecture and landscaped gardens.
 Even if you’re not a green-fingered aficionado there’s no way you will leave without 40 million photo’s from every different angle.

 Villa Balbianello protrudes into the lake so that it can flaunt its beauty to everywhere else on Como.
 Like a class auditioning for a school play, Balbianello sits forwards in its chair, bouncing slightly, arm stretched high in the air, shouting pick me, pick me!
 And of course – George Lucas and Martin Campbell (Casino Royal) did.